 As you start or continue your journey at Carolina, you might find yourself curious about the arts opportunities.
 Maybe you’re asking yourself already, how do I pursue a degree in the arts?
 How can I find a performance or an exhibit?
 How do I join an arts-focused student group?

 There’s an arts experience around every corner at UNC and we’re here to help you find your creative outlet.
-Scroll through or click on a question below for answers to frequently asked questions about the arts at Carolina!
+Watch the video below or click on a question below for answers to frequently asked questions about the arts at Carolina!

 - Are there art exhibits I can check out at UNC?